Saturday, July 11, 2026

 In 2002, as we move on to the next generation of gaming, Midway has kept the 3D space from Mortal Kombat 4 with the introduction of Mortal Kombat: Deadly Alliance.
 Deadly Alliance is the first game of the franchise that has new things never before seen in the previous entries like switching between styles, with one fighting style having a weapon, color coded coins needed to unlock content in the Krypt, breakers and interactive stage gimmicks.

-Then Deception released in 2004 and introduced Hara-Kiris, which of course they are only performed by the losing player.
+Then Deception released in 2004 and introduced Hara-Kiris, which of course, are only performed by the losing player.
 And finally, Armageddon came out in 2008 to introduce the roster's everyone is here approach to have every character introduced in previous installments and the create your own Fatality mechanic.
 Ed Boon went ahead to help direct the three games within the sixth generation era that came out every two years for six years.
+What tells us is that these games weave into the spire of lost souls and spirits.
+In this case, Shao Kahn threatened to unleash Armageddon on all realms.

 And as we move on to the 7th generation of gaming, Midway partnered up with Warner Bros. to develop Mortal Kombat vs. DC Universe.
-It does away with switching between fighting styles the 3D era trilogy has, but keeps the simple combos and have gimmicks of stage transitions on some stages, the rage system and two finishers for each character.
+It does away with switching between fighting styles the 3D era trilogy has, but keeps the simple combos and has gimmicks of stage transitions on some stages, the rage system and two finishers for each character.
 While the 8th game of the series, it is not canon to Armageddon.
-The violence and the Fatalitles in it were toned down for all of the Mortal Kombat side and the DC villains with the exception of Shao Kahn and Darkseid, who don't have finishing moves.
+Due to its T rating, the violence and the Fatalitles in it were toned down for all of the Mortal Kombat side and the DC villains with the exception of Shao Kahn and Darkseid, who don't have finishing moves.
 But not the DC heroes as they have Heroic Brutalities.
 It's due to the inclusion of DC Comics characters.
 That's why they wouldn't want fans to see Batman murdered.

 Warner Bros. went out to close most of Midway's Chicago headquarters and its San Diego and Newcastle studios, leaving the Chicago studio alive and intact to rename the studio as WB Games Chicago several days later.
 Over a year later, WB Games Chicago was rebranded and reincorporated into NetherRealm Studios.
 And guess what?
 This was their first game they have ever made since Warner Bros. owned the rights of Mortal Kombat.
 This resulted in the creation of their very first game under the NetherRealm Studios umbrella aptly called Mortal Kombat.

-As the first game published by WB Games under the NetherRealm Studios umbrella, Mortal Kombat serves as a sequel to Armageddon and a 2011 reboot of the franchise.
+As the first game published by WB Games under the NetherRealm Studios umbrella, Mortal Kombat serves as a sequel to Armageddon, a 2011 reboot of the franchise and a modern take on Ultimate Mortal Kombat 3.
 It takes away the ability to switch between the fighting styles in game and complex combos and replaces it with simple combos and returns to a 2D fighter format the first three games have.
 The character roster became fleshed out within the story that entails a modern take on a classic story that involves Shao Kahn as the main antagonist of the story rather than making the roster a chaotic mess.
 Each character has two Fatalities and takes away the half-baked create your own Fatality mechanic from Armageddon.

 Here are the new things that were never introduced in any of the games under the Midway umbrella.
 Mortal Kombat introduces the super gauge.
 It holds up to three bars and fills up when taking damage or your opponent blocks.
 Enhanced special moves deal more damage than the regular version of special moves.
 They consume one bar of the super gauge.
 Breakers from the 3D era trilogy also returned to consume two bars of the super gauge.

 And here's someting new to the series, X-Ray attacks.
 X-Ray attacks were introduced to consume all three bars of the super gauge.
 They deal a lot of damage and come with effects of breaking bones.
 The feature continues in Mortal Kombat X, which of course, became the starting point of introducing brand new faces that never appeared in the Midway era.
-Then Mortal Kombat 11 changed how we use supers.
+Then Mortal Kombat 11 came along, which, of course, made Shao Kahn playable for the first time and changed how we use supers.
 Instead of through the gauge, they are only used when HP is low.
 They are called Fatal Blows.
 Then the series was rebooted again to a fresh new timeline in Mortal Kombat 1.
 It has the return of the three-bar super gauge, but Fatal Blows are still available when HP is low and has the return of x-ray effects.

 The sequel titled Mortal Kombat II, fixes the mistakes the first movie had made.
 More familiar faces are coming and Raiden dons his look seen in the games.
 Now, this movie is gonna feature a Mortal Kombat tournament on the big screen like the 1995 film and feature Shao Kahn as the main antagonist.
-After its theatrical release, Mortal Kombat II became a flawless victory that critics believed that the sequel has fixed several mistakes like making an original character the main protagonist, a lack of the Mortal Kombat tournament and the divisive Arcana thing and the fights became more brutal than the first film.
+After its theatrical release, Mortal Kombat II became a flawless victory that critics believed that the sequel has fixed several mistakes like making an original character like Cole Young the main protagonist, a lack of the Mortal Kombat tournament and the divisive Arcana thing and the fights became more brutal than the first film.
+Both of them were praised for brutal fights that match the games.

 Not only Warner Bros. owning the rights of Mortal Kombat unlocked new experiences.
 It also allowed NetherRealm Studios to take what they learned from the toned-down violence in Mortal Kombat vs. DC Universe.
 Ed Boon knew that with the right resources, they have an idea that would fit perfectly.
 A fighting game based on the DC Universe, so there it is, their original IP, Injustice.